c50/futurium-isa/README.md

 ## Starting a new project

-Your new project will be based on the Subsite Starterkit but will live in its own repository on GitHub.
-We are in fact using two repositories: 'dev' and 'reference':
+Your new project will be based on the `ec-europa/futurium` but will live in its own repository on GitHub.
+We are in fact using two branches: 'develop' and 'master':

 - _'dev'_ repository: This is the repository where the development is done.
 On request we can give access to other developers (within the EC or external